 When do I need to have my application materials submitted?

-We have rolling admission, so you can apply any time.
-If you are applying for a particular scholarship with a December 1 deadline, your application for admission must also be complete by December 1.
+If you are applying for a particular scholarship with a November 15 deadline, your application for admission must also be complete by November 15.

 Financial AssistanceDo a lot of students at Covenant receive financial aid?

 Yes.
 In fact, more than 90 percent of our students receive assistance in the form of scholarships, grants, student loans, and/or student employment programs.